Get visa and immigration advice

 Time limits for studying in the UK

-You are not allowed to exceed the maximum time limit spent in the UK on a Tier 4 visa.
+You are not allowed to exceed the maximum time limit spent in the UK on a Tier 4 General or Student visa.
 This is currently three years below degree level, five years at degree level.
-If you are applying to study for a Masters degree, following the successful completion of an undergraduate degree where the duration of that degree course was 4 or 5 academic years, then the limit will be set at 6 years in total instead of 5.

-If you complete a PhD in the UK you will not be granted any further Tier 4 leave if you have already spent 8 years studying in the UK.
+If you complete a PhD in the UK you will not be granted any further Tier 4 General or Student visa leave if you have already spent 8 years studying in the UK.

 It is your responsibility to plan your studies in the UK according to these rules.
 If you are not sure whether your chosen course will take you over this limit, email firstname.lastname@example.org or check the UKCISA website.

 Students applying to enter the UK for more than six months from the countries listed on Appendix T of the UKVI Immigration Rules policy must show a valid medical certificate issued by an approved medical practitioner, confirming that they have undergone screening for active pulmonary tuberculosis.